rust-lang/book/nostarch/chapter18.md

 let Some(x) = some_option_value;
 ```

-Attempting to use a refutable pattern with `let`
+Listing 18-8: Attempting to use a refutable pattern with `let`

 If `some_option_value` were a `None` value, it would fail to match the pattern
 `Some(x)`, meaning the pattern is refutable.
 However, the `let` statement can